-The firmware in two alternative versions used for the TOE internal testing and TOE operation, the firmware and software parts exclusively used for the blocking, the parts of the firmware and software required for cryptographic support are part of the TOE and therefore part of the certification.
+The firmware used for the TOE internal testing and TOE operation, the firmware and software parts exclusively used for the blocking, and the parts of the firmware and software required for cryptographic support are part of the TOE and therefore part of the certification.
 The documents as described in section 2.2.4 and listed in Table 1, are supplied as user guidance.